openframeworks/ofSite/_documentation/video/ofVideoGrabber.markdown

 _description: _

 This returns the texture reference that the ofVideoGrabber contains.
 You can use this to directly manipulate the texture itself.
-For example, you could bind the texture yourself and draw it using lower level opengl commands.
+For example, you could bind the texture yourself and draw it using lower level OpenGL commands.